floragunncom/search-guard-docs/_content/_docs_auth_auth/auth_auth_sg_auth_token.md

 }
 ```

-The value of the `token` attribute is the JWT token that can be now used to send authenticated requests to Elasticsearch.
+The value of the `token` attribute is the JWT token that can now be used to send authenticated requests to Elasticsearch.
 The token provides a subset of the privileges the user had at the point in time the token was created.
-The token allows only actions on indices mathing the pattern `my_index_*`.
+The token allows only actions on indices matching the pattern `my_index_*`.
 Because the `allowed_actions` attribute is `*`, the token provides all index permissions the user has.
 The cluster permissions are also identical to the user's cluster permissions.

 In a request to create an auth token, it is possible to specify privileges that exceed the actual privileges the user has.
 Search Guard will only grant the intersection of the requested and the available privileges.

 ### Supported Attributes

-This is an overview over all attributes Search Guard supports in requests sent to the `POST /_searchguard/authtoken` REST API.
+This is an overview of all attributes Search Guard supports in requests sent to the `POST /_searchguard/authtoken` REST API.

 **name:** A name giving a human-readable description of the token.
 Required.